induwara-thisarindu/Typing-speed-test-app/README.md

 🔜 Future Roadmap
 -------------

-* **Enhanced Results UI:** Implementing the high-fidelity modals for Baselines, High Scores, and Test Completions.
 * **Database Integration:** Moving from localStorage to Supabase to allow for global accounts and leaderboards.
 * **Social Sharing:** Adding functionality to share score cards directly to social media.